There are nine key stages of divorce in England and Wales, from the initial divorce petition through 'decree nisi' and finally 'decree absolute'.

 Petitioner applies for 'decree absolute' - stage 8

-Six weeks after the decree nisi has been granted, the petitioner/applicant can apply for a decree absolute, which is the legal document that ends the marriage.
+Six weeks and one day after the decree nisi has been granted, the petitioner/applicant can apply for a decree absolute, which is the legal document that ends the marriage.

 You use the Notice of application for decree nisi to be made absolute form.
 Or, if four-and-a-half months have passed since the grant of decree nisi and the petitioner/applicant has failed to apply, the respondent can apply for decree absolute using an Application notice form.